Dehydration results from excessive loss or not enough replacement of fluids from the body.

 If there is minimal or moderate dehydration, the doctor may have fluids replaced fluids by mouth.
 The following may be needed:

 - Drink small amounts of oral rehydration solution throughout the day.
 Continue to drink the oral rehydration solution.

-- Adults may need plain water or salty liquids like broth.
+- Adults may need additional plain water or salty liquids like broth, depending on their sodium level.
 Avoid beverages with alcohol and caffeine, carbonated soft drinks, fruit juices, and gelatin.

-- Increase the amount of liquid as you can tolerate it.
+- Increase the amount of liquid as tolerated.